rapidsai/dependency-file-generator/README.md

 The top-level `dependencies` key is where the bifurcated dependency lists should be specified.

 Underneath the `dependencies` key are sets of key-value pairs.
-For each pair, the key can be arbitarily named, but should match an item from the `includes` list of any `files` entry.
+For each pair, the key can be arbitrarily named, but should match an item from the `includes` list of any `files` entry.

 The value of each key-value pair can have the following children keys: